logicuniverse/manifesto/README.md

 ## I. The Topology of Logic: The Prime Axiom

 The universe of logic is defined by a three-dimensional coordinate system.
-Every **Logic Unit (LU)**, regardless of its scale, exists within this orthogonal space, where each axis represents a pure, independent dimension of logical reality, governed by its own internal duality:
+Every **Logic Unit (LU)**, regardless of its scale, exists within this orthogonal space, where each axis represents a pure, independent dimension of **Logical Reality**, governed by its own internal duality:

 > ### **The Prime Axiom**
 >